fmhy/edit/DownloadPiracyGuide.md

 # ► Download Sites

-* **Note** - General DDL sites use a lot of different sources, so its best avoid them for anything you install, like software, games or APKs.
+* **Note** - General DDL sites use a lot of different sources, so it's best to avoid them for anything you install, like software, games or APKs.
 You can also use **[redirect bypassers](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage#wiki_skip_redirect)** to skip link shorteners.

 ***